billchinis/Connect4-game/README.md

 # Connect4 board game

-Connect4 is a two player game in which they take turns dropping discs into a seven-column, six-row vertically suspended grid.
+"Connect4 is a two player game in which they take turns dropping discs into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
+The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs." -Wikipedia

 In this implementation the player "O" is a MiniMax algorithm with a-b pruning and player "X" is the user.
 The user can choose the difficulty of the game between(1.
 Easy, 2.Normal, 3.
 Hard).
 There is no GUI, everything is on the cmd, including the board game and a menu which shows the wins of the players.